byggemandboesen/BinanceBot/README.md

 # BinanceBot
-Crypto trading bot using the python-binance API <br>
+Crypto trading bot using the python-binance with CCXT API <br>
 ***NOTE!!!
 I'M NOT RESPONSIBLE FOR ANY MONEY THAT MAY BE LOST USING THIS BOT!*** <br>
 Also note, that the bot is still under development and will actually not perform any trades yet.